 Many small businesses struggle to find good workers that are dedicated to the company’s visions and goals.
 Oftentimes they are concerned about keeping the ones they already have.
-The incentives and retirement plans that larger companies can offer sometimes seem too large of an obstacle to overcome.
+The incentives and retirement plan companies can offer sometimes seem too large of an obstacle to overcome.

-Luckily, retirement plans aren’t only for big companies in today’s small business world.
+Luckily, retirement plan companies aren’t only for big companies in today’s small business world.
 Today, you can find 401(k) plans even for one-person businesses.
-Instituting a retirement plan for yourself is vital, and studies have shown that small business owners often fail to plan for their own retirements, assuming they’ll sell their businesses and live off that income.
-Implementing a retirement plan for your employees can also be a good way of rewarding them when you might not be able to in the traditional ways like raises and bonuses.
+Instituting the best retirement plans for self-employed is vital, and studies have shown that small business owners often fail to plan for their own retirements, assuming they’ll sell their businesses and live off that income.
+Implementing a retirement plan for your employees can also be a good way of rewarding them when you might not be able to in traditional ways like raises and bonuses.

-If you’re convinced, here are some ways you can make adding a retirement plan to your company’s beneficial to you, your business, and all the employees that take advantage of it.
+If you’re convinced, here are some ways you can make adding a retirement plan companies beneficial to you, your business, and all the employees that take advantage of it.

-Retirement plans can be designed make it more convenient for employees to save.
+retirement plan companies can be designed to make it more convenient for employees to save.
 Consider automatically enrolling employees into the plan or increasing their savings annually.